f2knpw/Parrot-Disco-Formation-flight/README.md

 [![Youtube video](https://user-images.githubusercontent.com/31324055/130829759-a00961b5-5282-4027-9bcf-3817e4336374.png)](https://www.youtube.com/watch?v=vNzbKqds0i8)

-**[edit 210904]** I have performed ESP-Now range tests between a master and a slave disco "on ground".
+**[edit 210904]** I have performed ESP-Now range tests between a master (flying) and a slave disco "on ground".
 The ESP32 are original ones with their pcb antenna.
 They are "packed" into the disco behind the batteries.
-Range is far below the advertized 400m.
-I can safely reach 75m bt not more without loss of packets.
+Range is below the advertized 400m.
+I can safely reach 130m but not more without loss of packets.
-75m is enough to test the formation flight !
+130m is enough to test the formation flight !
 Currently I have implemented some "failsafe" checks : if no telemetry comming from the master or no sticks cpatured from the slave, then I switch to Skycontroller2 mode on the slave.
 If not then I can go on flying with the "radio controlled assisted mode" on the slave.